prosseto/dockerservlet/README.md

 # How to configure TOMCAT:JRE-8
 [title] (https://www.anavi.org/article/20/)
 ## Defining directory structure to compile the app
-These are the prereqs:
+These are the steps:

-- The WEB-INF directory contains configuration information about the web application
+- The WEB-INF has a class directory containing classes to run
 - WEB-INF Must have a xml file containing configs (web.xml)
-- Compile javaclasses
+- web.xml has a mapping using tags <servlet> and <servlet-name>
+- <servlet> maps a name to a class
+- <servlet-name> maps a url to a <servlet>
+- Dockerfile copy files to webapps directory and compile it to run

 ## To run
 git clone <this-repo>
 docker build . -t hello_servlet
 docker run --rm -p 80:8080 hello_servlet
+It starts a new simple servlet with a message response

+## Next steps
+- Create a way to debug this apps